SarielMa/SPIE2024-code/LandmarkDetection/Readme.md

 train_with_dice_loss.py trains the model with dice loss;

-train_PGD_dice.py trains the model with vanilla adversarial training;
+train_AT.py trains the model with vanilla adversarial training;

-train_Ours_2zscore.py trains the model with our proposed method train_TE.py trains the model with TEAT adversarial training method.
+train_Ours_2zscore.py trains the model with our proposed method;

+train_TE.py trains the model with TEAT adversarial training method.

+train_TRADES_L2.py trains the model with TEAT adversarial training method.